sjohn-godaddy/docs/migration_notes.md

 #  Migration Discussion

 ## Decision: Let's migrate on the fly
 Migrate on demand.
 Its simpler and we dont have to worry about deltas or syncing.
-Migrate the accounts, brands, channels via existing api. the volume is small, and you get immediate feedback about success/failure
+- Migrate the accounts, brands, channels via existing api. the volume is small, and you get immediate feedback about success/failure
+- Migrate the conversations, messages, attachments in bulk

 ## Migration overview
 ![Overview](migration.png)